 When you’re told these impressive descriptions, it’s hard to manage your expectations.
 This time, however, I was anticipating greatness.
 But it was only once I was there could I really get a sense of Iceland’s magnificence.

 There truly is nowhere like Iceland.
-Just a mere three hours away from the UK, it rests on the edge of the Arctic Circle and sits on top of one of the world’s most volcanic hot spots, Iceland mixes cosmopolitan culture with revitalising hot springs, majestic glaciers and fjords, cinematic landscapes, steaming hot geysers, bubbling mud pots, sweeping coasts and just draw-dropping beauty at every turn.
+Just a mere three hours away from the UK and only six hours from NewYork,, it rests on the edge of the Arctic Circle and sits on top of one of the world’s most volcanic hot spots, Iceland mixes cosmopolitan culture with revitalising hot springs, majestic glaciers and fjords, cinematic landscapes, steaming hot geysers, bubbling mud pots, sweeping coasts and just draw-dropping beauty at every turn.

 Nature may reign supreme but in the country’s cultural, hip capital, Reykjavík, there’s music, literature, art, and Viking history, as well as shopping and a lively nightlife.

 It’s difficult for me not to be too overly enthusiastic about how much I love Iceland.
 We certainly explored as much as we could during our week there.
-Having spent four days in Reykjavík and four days on the road, we only got a teeny flavour of what Iceland has to offer – nonetheless what we did see has left us begging for more.
-We also learnt quite a few things along the way…
+Having spent four days in Reykjavík and four days on the road, we only got a tiny flavour of what Iceland has to offer – nonetheless what we did see has left us begging for more.
+We also learnt quite a few things along the way… Here are some amazing things to know about Iceland before you go!

 Don’t let the weather stop you – it’s so unpredictable

-Ahh the weather.
+Ahh the weather in Iceland.
 Even though you can check every weather app going, I can guarantee that there is no guarantee.
 So whatever the weather, wrap up, get the layers on and just go.
-I have never seen such an instantaneous change in the climate before.
+I have never seen such an instantaneous change in the climate before – Iceland in winter is unpredictable.
 There were some occasions where we would be driving through a snow storm with black skies and no sign of it stopping and then 30 minutes later it was clear blue skies and sunshine.
 Just makes sure you have the correct clothing for every eventuality and you’ll be fine.
-We even visited the Blue Lagoon in torrential downpours and gale-force winds.
+We even visited the Blue Lagoon (read here about our trip) in torrential downpours and gale-force winds.
 It actually made it more memorable!

 No, Iceland doesn’t have a problem with sewage

-When you arrive in Iceland there will be a distinctive odour of rotten eggs in both the air and the hot water – and no, it’s not a sewage problem, but of course the smell of sulphur, as most of the country is powered by geothermal energy.
+When you arrive in Iceland in winter or summer there will be a distinctive odour of rotten eggs in both the air and the hot water – and no, it’s not a sewage problem, but of course, the smell of sulphur, as most of the country is powered by geothermal energy.
 It really isn’t bad at all – and we only smelt it occasionally.
 Our Airbnb hostess actually told us that some holidaymakers had complained about her pipes because every time they took a shower it smelt.
 Yes, I rolled my eyes, too.

 Be safe and mindful of your surroundings